-To deal with stress, the blood in your body shifts to the muscles to help you mobilize.
+To deal with unhealthy stress responses, the blood in your body shifts to the muscles to help you mobilize.
 This can lead to digestive problems.
-Stress doesn’t cause ulcers (a bacterium called Helicobacter pylori often does), but it can increase your risk of getting ulcers.
-Stress can also cause existing ulcers to act up.
+It doesn’t exactly cause ulcers (a bacterium called Helicobacter pylori often does), but it can increase your risk of getting ulcers.
+This can also cause existing ulcers to act up.

 Stress also reduces digestive secretions, including digestive enzymes and stomach acid.
 So, if you’re stressed or dealing with stress-related issues, consider supplementing with HCL Breakthrough and MassZymes.

-Stress can also affect the way food moves through your intestinal tract, leading to diarrhea or constipation.
+Unhealthy stress responses can also affect how food moves through your intestinal tract, leading to digestive issues.

 Powermove: Mindful Eating